-Plasma etch is a key process in the manufacturing cycle.
-During plasma etch, etchant gases in plasma form are directed towards the wafer surface using electric and magnetic fields.
-The gases react with the exposed areas of the wafer surface, and the etch product subsequently evaporates to remove material.
-Plasma etching is preferred to wet etching methods (using etchant in liquid phase) because it is capable of producing a highly anisotropic etch, allowing deep and narrow trenches to be etched in the wafer surface [3].
-Such etch profiles are desirable for tight packing of components on the wafer surface.
 Plasma etch is conducted within specialised etch chambers.
 Process input variables to the chambers are typically well controlled variables such as chamber pressures, component temperatures, and gas flow rates, that are specified by set points.
 In general, the required etch process input variables for each product are developed through extensive experimentation during the product development stage, early in a product's life cycle.
 Once decided upon, the etch process input variables are compiled into recipes that are distributed to different fabs for production.
 The etch recipes remain relatively fixed and, typically, the recipes are applied to product wafers in each fab environment in an open-loop manner [4].
-This open-loop application of processs recipes is still predominantly used for plasma etch processes.
+This open-loop application of process recipes is still predominantly used for plasma etch processes.